jojal5/Extremes.jl/docs/src/getting_started.md

 *T*-year return level estimate can be obtained using the function [`returnlevel`](@ref) on a `fittedEVA` object.
 The first argument is the fitted model, the second is the return period in years and the last one is the confidence level for computing the confidence interval.

-For example, the 100-year return level for the Port Pirie data and the corresponding 95% confidence interval can be obtained with this commands:
+For example, the 100-year return level for the Port Pirie blockmaxima model and the corresponding 95% confidence interval can be obtained with this commands:

 ```@repl portpirie
 r = returnlevel(fm, 100, .95)